What film and television industry jobs offer screenwriters the best opportunities?

 The pay isn’t great, but at least you get paid.
 A few years ago most internships were unpaid, but due to eventual lawsuits by plaintiffs claiming that unpaid internships were basically illegal free labor, studios now offer a low, but legally acceptable wage.

 Access, networking, mentoring, and consideration for possible promotions.

-However, as an assistant, you’ll be more involved with the goings on of the office and especially the powers that be.
+However, as an assistant, you’ll be more involved with the goings on of the office and especially your bosses.
 In fact, you’ll be running the office to a certain extent.
 And you’ll be reading a lot of scripts and writing a lot of coverage.
 You’ll also be interacting directly with visiting talent, executives, agents, managers, etc.

 Be prepared to work your ass off.
 Be prepared to work overtime.
 Be prepared to never fall into a comfortable day-to-day schedule as your responsibilities will change like the wind each and every hour, day, week, month, and beyond.

 Many would be screenwriters find little to no time to work on their own scripts.
 They instead either burn out or work hard and advance into junior development executives or producers, which to many isn’t such a bad thing mind you.

 The networking is through the roof in this position.
 In fact, some producers and development executives insist that their assistants make networking meetings on a weekly basis for one-on-ones with agents, managers, etc.

 You’ll be mentored by power players in the industry.
 You’ll work directly with or around major Hollywood talent.